Tavenem/HugeNumber/README.md

 Tavenem.HugeNumber
 ==

 Tavenem.HugeNumber provides a struct which allows efficient recording of values in the range ±999999999999999999x10<sup>±32767</sup>.
 Also allows representing positive or negative infinity, and NaN (not-a-number).

-The extreme potential range trades off with precision: values have at most 18 significant digits in the mantissa, and 5 in the exponent.
+Values have at most 18 significant digits in the mantissa, and 5 in the exponent.
 These limits are fixed independently of one another; they do not trade off, as with the standard floating-point types.
 I.e. you cannot have only one significent digit in the mantissa and thereby gain 22 in the exponent.

 Despite the ability to record floating-point values, `HugeNumber` values are internally stored as integral pairs of mantissa and exponent.
 Therefore, arithmatic operations between `HugeNumber` values